pridiltal/priweb/content/home/about.md

 I am passionate about R and  anything that is even slightly related to R. You can find some of my projects [here](https://prital.netlify.com/#projects).

 Apart from  research, I like to explore science in nature.
-Visit me on [twitter](https://twitter.com/prital19), there I post mostly about R related blog post, science and nature.
+Visit me on [twitter](https://twitter.com/prital19), I post mostly about R related blog post, science and nature.